 If we had been treated well by our past employers perhaps we wouldn't have started a company!
 Based on some terrible previous employment experiences we have always done everything we can to ensure our team are never underpaid, undervalued or discriminated against.
 We have an open conversation for career progression, education and training and we've never hired anyone to work on less than the Real Living Wage.
 We care about our staff and in turn they care about our customers! #teamdeargreen

 Everything we do is instinctive.
-We recycle, we reuse, we compost, we minimise waste, we reduce packaging, we did all of this before it was in the headlines!
-We will always continue to find the best solution, in fact we only went and organised the worlds first single use cup free coffee festival.
+We recycle, we reuse, we compost, we minimise waste, we reduce packaging, we always have!
+We did all of this before Climate Change awareness hit the headlines!
+We will continue to find the best environmental solution in all we do, in fact we only went and organised the worlds first single use cup free coffee festival.
 You can read more about our practices on our guest blog for Circular Glasgow.
 Bring on the the United Nations Climate Change Summit, Glasgow 2020!
 Together we can all make a difference!

 Rigid Sourcing Policies